INSPIRE Regional Competitions

 All Entries must be submitted Online through the DanceComp Genie account.
-We do not accept Independent Entries.
+We DO NOT accept independent entries.
 Registration is accepted on a first come first served basis and is limited to the amount of competition time available.
-This varies by city.
+This varies from city to city.
 Many of our events reach capacity well before the deadline and any entries exceeding the limit will be placed on a waiting list until it is determined that there is space available or they must be turned away.

 Early Bird Discount

 In order to receive the INSPIRE Early Bird Discount, all entries must be submitted online and PAID 45 days prior to the competition starting date.

 A 50% deposit must be received 30 days prior to the event.
 Full payment must be received at least 15 days prior to the competition date or a late charge per entry will be assessed.
 A $35 fee will apply to all returned checks.
 Returned checks will automatically be turned over to an outside Collections Agency and/or the Solicitor’s office.
 Absolutely no personal checks or credit card payments for entries will be taken at the event, and any unpaid entries will not be allowed to perform.

-No refund(s) of fees will be given after the deadline date (14 days prior to the event).
-A credit for another regional competition or nationals for the current or following year may be issued to the studio in the event that a dancer is unable to perform.
+No refunds of fees will be given after the deadline date (14 days prior to the event).
+A credit for another regional competition or nationals for the current or following year will be issued to the studio in the event that a dancer is unable to perform.